Protect Yourself and Your Loved Ones

-- Note: In June 2016, the Advisory Committee on Immunization Practices (ACIP) made a recommendation to change the U.S. influenza vaccination policy for the 2016-2017 season.
-The intranasal live attenuated influenza vaccine (LAIV), commonly known as “Flu Mist”, should not be used during the upcoming season.
-This is an interim recommendation and applies only to the 2016-2017 influenza season.
+- Note: The Advisory Committee on Immunization Practices (ACIP) continues the recommendation that the intranasal live attenuated influenza vaccine (LAIV), commonly known as “Flu Mist”, should not be used during the upcoming season.

 While there are many types of flu viruses, flu vaccine protects against the three or four types of flu viruses that are most likely to be circulating during the current flu season.

 The 2017-2018 trivalent influenza vaccines protect against the following three viruses:

 - an A/Hong Kong/4801/2014 (H3N2)-like virus;